-To maximize the chance of pregnancy, couples should have frequent intercourse for the few days when egg release (ovulation) is most likely—the time when women are most likely to become pregnant.
-Ovulation usually occurs in the middle of the menstrual cycle, which is about halfway between the first day of two periods.
-There are two methods women can use to estimate when ovulation occurs:
+To maximize the chance of pregnancy, couples should have frequent intercourse in the 6—and particularly the 3 days—before the ovaries release an egg (ovulation).
+Ovulation usually occurs in the middle of the menstrual cycle, which is about halfway between the first day of one period and the first day of the next.

 If women have regular periods, they can estimate when ovulation occurs by measuring their temperature each day before they get out of bed.
 A decrease suggests that ovulation is about to occur.
 An increase of 0.9° F (0.5° C) or more suggests ovulation has just occurred.
 However, this method is inconvenient for many women and is not reliable or precise.
 At best, it predicts ovulation only within 2 days.

 Home ovulation prediction kits are more accurate.
 These kits are used to detect an increase in luteinizing hormone in the urine.
 (Luteinizing hormone stimulates the ovaries to stimulate ovulation.)
 Usually, this increase occurs 24 to 36 hours before ovulation.
 Women usually need to repeat the test for several consecutive days, so kits typically include five to seven sticks.
 The sticks can be held under a stream of urine or dipped into urine that is collected in a sterile container.

 Up to one in five couples in the United States do not conceive for at least a year and are thus considered infertile.
 However, of the couples who have not conceived after a year of trying, more than 60% conceive eventually, with or without treatment.